acomito/expo-to-appstore-checklist/README.md

 ### Go to project directory and publish

 * go into your app directory
-* go into the exp.json file of your project and put in a slug like "myslug" (The  full slug will be automatically generated, so just put the very last word of the slug such as "myslug" which will be output as exp.host/@notbrent/myslug:)
+* go into the exp.json file of your project, then add a slug like "myslug" (The  full slug will be automatically generated, so just put the very last word of the slug such as "myslug" which will be output as exp.host/@notbrent/myslug:)
 ```
   "slug": "rnplay"
 ```